Tmeister/wp-api-jwt-auth/README.md

 ##Available Hooks

-The **wp-api-jwt-auth** is dev friendly and has 5 filters available to override the default settings.
+The **wp-api-jwt-auth** is dev friendly and has five filters available to override the default settings.

 ####jwt_auth_cors_allow_headers

-The **jwt_auth_cors_allow_headers** allows you to modify the available headers when the CORs support is enable.
+The **jwt_auth_cors_allow_headers** allows you to modify the available headers when the CORs support is enabled.

 Default Value: